joelchan/inst126-intro-programming-notes/2b_Variables.md

 To reinforce the point, I recommend:
 - a collection of programming horror stories about variable naming [here](https://www.reddit.com/r/programminghorror/comments/251nsl/bad_variable_names/)
 - [this StackOverflow thread](https://stackoverflow.com/questions/454178/what-is-readable-code-what-are-the-best-practices-to-follow-while-naming-variab) for discussion of the importance of variable naming (in the context of discussing code readability, a central thing we care about it in this class, enough to make it a rubric item on your Projects!).
-The thread includes some links to style guides from Microsof, Python, and other sources.
+The thread includes some links to style guides from Microsoft, Python, and other sources.
 - and [this discussion](https://builtin.com/data-science/variable-names) of variable naming in a data science context

 ### Let's practice naming variables!